JasonLu18/UMVC3-ParsecData/FAQ.md

 A: It depends on your location and preferences.
 Google Cloud has the same areas as AWS but also has Iowa and LA, while Azure has Texas.
 Google Cloud has had a few stability issues with certain people.
 Google Cloud offers $300 credit for 1 year use on a brand new account while Azure offers $200 credit for 1 month use, AWS has no known free trial offers.

+Q: How do I setup a Cloud PC?

+A: [Here](https://www.youtube.com/watch?v=QLyTBHJY7jM) is a tutorial by @dathazy for AWS.
+Other tutorials exist on Azure/Google Cloud with near identical steps on youtube.
+Once you figure out how to setup 1, you should be able to figure out the other services easily.